Steve Bagarus

-Stephen Michael Bagarus (September 19, 1919 – October 17, 1981) was an American professional football halfback who played in the National Football League (NFL) for the Washington Redskins and the Los Angeles Rams.
-He played college football at Notre Dame.
+Stephen Michael Bagarus (September 19, 1919 – October 17, 1981) was an American professional football player who was a halfback in the National Football League (NFL) for the Washington Redskins and the Los Angeles Rams.
+He played college football for the Notre Dame Fighting Irish.
 He is one of only four NFL players who have ever worn the uniform number 00, along with Johnny Clement, Jim Otto and Ken Burrough.